WANG Wei, Professor of Anthropology

 Welcome Message from Prof. Wei WANG

-The Nagasaki University School of Global Humanities and Social Sciences is pleased to introduce its summer program 2023: Towards Peace and Diversity across Languages, Cultures and Religions!
+The Nagasaki University School of Global Humanities and Social Sciences is pleased to introduce its program for international studnets: STUDY IN/OF NAGASAKI.
 Located on the northwest coast of the island of Kyushu, Nagasaki is a port city established in the sixteenth century.
 As an important emporium for the junk trade of East and Southeast Asia, the city soon became a melting pot, where—thanks to the Christian missionaries, large numbers of Chinese merchants, Buddhist monks, artisans and literati who congregated in the city—residents were not constrained to a mono-ethnic, mono-cultural tradition.
 In Nagasaki, you could be of Chinese ethnicity or of Dutch cultural heritage, and/or profess the Christian faith, and still be Japanese.
 Drawing on this rich spiritual legacy of a place that welcomes strangers and embraces new things, respects diversity and values tolerance, I welcome students from all over the world to this precious opportunity for intercultural dialogue and friendship.

 Wei WANG (王維) is Professor of Cultural Anthropology in the School of Global Humanities and Social Sciences at Nagasaki University.
 She is specialized in the Study of Chinese Overseas and Ethnomusicology.
 She has been carrying out many fieldwork activities in Japan, Asian and African countries since 1990s.